-It’s been more than six years since my debut novel was published.
+It’s been more than six years since A is for Angelica, my debut novel was published.

 That’s a long time.
 So many things have happened to me since then and though there have been challenges, most of those things are good.
 I’ve had three children, moved house, changed jobs several times and ended up starting and running a successful freelance business.

 There is one reality I cannot escape: I have not written a second novel.

 On the Write for Your Life podcast, me and Donna Sørensen would joke about our lack of writing progress .
 We were both new parents and I like to think that, for our listeners, we were able to show that being a published author isn’t quite as glamorous as it can sometimes seem or be sold.
 It was a conscious choice – and came naturally – for us to laugh at ourselves.

 It’s not been funny for ages.